blaulabs/snippr/README.md

 A snippet can not only hold content but also meta infos for this snippet.

-Inspired by [jekyll](http://jekyllrb.com) a snippet can host metdata that are accessable via the `.meta` method on a loaded snippet.
+Inspired by [jekyll](http://jekyllrb.com) a snippet can host metadata that is accessable via the `.meta` method on a loaded snippet.
 `.meta' will return an empty hash when no data was found.

 Metadata must be placed at the top of the snippet and is delimited with three dashed.